RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

 > $$
 {: .example}

-In the following figures, we use two identical straight RF and spherical RF to illustrate the claims above.
-We use spherical RF since DDIM is only a time rescaling of it.

-In the following figures, we compare two equivalent straight rf and a spherical rf to illustrate the points discussed.
-We use spherical rf since DDIM can be viewed as a simple time-rescaling of it.
+In the following figures, we compare two equivalent rectified flows (RFs): one induced by a straight interpolation and another by a spherical interpolation (which DDIM essentially represents via a time rescaling).
+We first train a straight RF and then convert it into a spherical RF, ensuring that they are exactly equivalent.

 <div class="l-body-outset">
   <figure id="figure-1">